miaocheng/AMKM/README.md

 # AMKM
 The source codes of AMKM method.

 This repository contains the source codes of our proposed AMKM method.
-If you fond it useful for reference, I would appreciate if you can cite the following work in your publications.
+If you fond it useful for reference, I would appreciate if you could cite the following work in your publications.

 Miao Cheng, Xinge You, Adaptive Matching of Kernel Means, International Conference on Pattern Recognition, Milan, Italy, 2020.